ChartIQ/chartiq-react-app/README.md

 Several of the files necessary to build the project are sample files that you can replace.
 If you wish to use your own files for market definitions, translations, or quoteFeeds, remember to remove the references to the these files when you import your own.
 If you only remove the files you will break the project when you try to compile.

+Be aware that any customization you do will not be reflected in this project.
+Future releases are not guarenteed to work with your changes.
+The project roadmap does include a way to make the project more configurable.

 ## Commands
 (`npm scripts`)